oracle-quickstart/oci-micronaut/src/catalogue/README.md

 # Catalogue

-A microservices demo service written as a Micronaut application in Java that provides catalogue/product information.
+A microservice demo service written as a Micronaut application in Java that provides catalogue/product information.

 The `app` subproject contains the application code with no Cloud specific dependencies or configuration.